-If you’ve started looking into some basic information already, you may have noticed that the process of becoming a vet can differ from one person to the next, and as a Canadian student, you’ll need to look into the specifics as they relate to your country and province.
-It can be a little overwhelming, which is why we created this comprehensive overview to give you a bit more guidance as you begin your career journey.
+The process can differ from one person to the next, and as a Canadian student, you’ll need to look into the specifics as they relate to your country and province.
+It can be somewhat overwhelming on the surface, which is why we created this comprehensive overview to give you a bit more guidance as you begin your career journey.
 Join us as we explore how to become a vet in Canada.

 1. Complete your undergraduate studies